Eldoprano/Lenticular-Postcard-Generator/README.md

 ## Deployment

-This project is deployed using GitHub Pages.
-To deploy the website, run the following command:
+This project is automatically deployed to GitHub Pages whenever a commit is pushed to the `main` branch.

-`npm run deploy`